 The above example from the video shows how to implement the deletion of a “to-do” item in the database and in the UI.
 With the Codeless logic shown, we have set up the button so that “On Click”, an API call will be sent to the backend to delete

 "Task" table.
 Additionally, the function will remove the deleted item from the UI by modifying the Dynamic List.

 Let’s look at another example.
 Perhaps you want a button in your app to navigate to another page, but that page is dependent on the user’s profile preferences.
 It would not make sense to put this simple logic on the backend (although you could if you wanted).
 Instead, we can tie this logic to the button in UI Builder.
 Piece of cake!

 UI Builder was built with all three of the major device types in mind: phone, tablet, and PC/laptop (web).
 UI Builder lets you easily switch between views.
 That way, you can ensure that your application looks just as slick on a user’s computer as it does on their phone.

 As you develop, you will of course want to test across different platforms.
 UI Builder’s preview mode makes it easy to test your app in your laptop’s browser while also being super easy to see what it looks like on any phone or tablet.

 When you choose to preview for mobile, you will be presented with a QR code.
 Simply scan this code with the device you want to test with to view the app in your phone’s web browser.

 It’s never fun to spend hours tweaking your mobile UI only to discover you broke your desktop UI in the process.
 Backendless makes it easy to switch between device layouts.
 That way, you can always be sure you’re changing the right element for the right device.

 This video and article merely scratch the surface of what UI Builder can do.
-You can find many more videos on UI Builder on our YouTube channel and much more content is coming to our website soon.
+You can find many more videos on UI Builder on our YouTube channel.

 As always, Happy N0-Code Coding!